Elucidating Noninvasive Radiosurgery Advancements in CNS Tumors

 A dedicated, well-trained, and expert staff at the Ivy Brain Tumor Center enables the facility to be at the forefront of cutting-edge radiosurgery treatment.

-Kennedy further underscored the critical importance of having a nuanced understanding of each technology's capabilities and limitations, as well as those of the practicing oncologist.
+Kennedy further underscored the critical importance of having a nuanced understanding of each technology's capabilities and limitations as well as those of the practicing oncologist.
 Emphasizing a high patient volume and a wide variety of cases at his own practice, he suggested that the expertise of the staff at the Ivy Brain Tumor Center positions them at the forefront of radiosurgery development.

 According to Kennedy, novel therapeutic strategies under development at Ivy Brain Tumor Center include the investigational agent AZD1390, which is being assessed in combination with radiotherapy after surgery for patients with newly diagnosed or recurrent glioblastoma.

-Despite the benefits that technology provide for research advancement and treatment, Kennedy posited that the multidisciplinary team is essential in ensuring the successful delivery of novel radiosurgery techniques.
+Despite the benefits that technology provides for research advancement and treatment, Kennedy posited that the multidisciplinary team is essential in ensuring the successful delivery of novel radiosurgery techniques.
 This integrated approach ensures that each patient benefits from an individualized plan that leverages the full potential of modern radiosurgery.

-“[D]espite all the great technologies that we have here at Ivy, what I think makes this place great, what makes me proud to work here, and what means the most for our patients is how closely we providers communicate with each other and how closely knit of a team we are,” Kennedy stated.
+“Despite all the great technologies that we have here at Ivy, what I think makes this place great, what makes me proud to work here, and what means the most for our patients is how closely we providers communicate with each other and how closely knit of a team we are,” Kennedy stated.
 “Being available, showing up to the tumor board, always picking up the phone when your colleague calls to discuss a tough case, and never being afraid to ask for help—all those things I have learned since I have been in practice here.
 Those are what make the difference, more than anything.”

 Recent Videos